saddy113/Synology-DS415-Zabbix/Zabbix/README.md

 #Zabbix Agent Daemon for Synology DiskStation DS415+

 ## Simple bash script for making Zabbix Agent available on DS415+
-This script helps you to run Zabbix Agent and monitor your DiskStation easily with Zabbix Server Zabbix Agent is running as service in a background
+This script helps you to run Zabbix Agent and monitor your DiskStation easily with Zabbix Server.
+Zabbix Agent is running as service in a background

 ## Prerequisites :